 Now, however, a physicist in Russia has devised a method to measure the shape of symmetric wormholes — even though they have not been proven to exist — based on the way the objects may affect light and gravity.
 [8 Ways You Can See Einstein's Theory of Relativity in Real Life]

-In theory, traversable wormholes, or four-dimensional portals through space-time, might work something like this: At one end, the irresistible pull of a black hole would suck matter into a tunnel connected at the other end to a "white hole," which would spit matter out at a location far away from the material's point of origin in space and time, TK said.
+In theory, traversable wormholes, or four-dimensional portals through space-time, might work something like this: At one end, the irresistible pull of a black hole would suck matter into a tunnel connected at the other end to a "white hole," which would spit matter out at a location far away from the material's point of origin in space and time, according to Live Science's sister site, Space.com.
 Though scientists have observed evidence of black holes in the universe, white holes have never been found.

 However, even though wormholes may or may not exist, scientists do know a lot about the behavior of light and gravitational waves.
 The latter are the ripples in space-time that swirl around massive objects such as black holes.